-- Cyanide Mix Tank (18,000 gallons); - Cyanide Distribution Tank (18,000 gallons); - Barren Solution Sump; - Barren Tails Box; - Heap Leach Facilities (leach pads, pipelines and containment channels, process ponds); - Six heap leach pads (Pads 1, 2, 3, 4, 5, and 6) served by a single solution collection network (the Vista Pad was closed as of May 2007); - Process solution ponds (Pregnant Pond, Barren Intermediate Pond, and Event Pond); - Pregnant and barren solution transfer pipelines situated within lined secondary containment channels); - Pregnant Solution Sump; - CIC Plant (two trains, 8 carbon columns active); - Six 6-ton columns (containing 8 tons of carbon each) - Two 3-ton columns: - Carbon Screens; and - Associated concrete and lined secondary containment structures, solution transfer tanks/vessels and pipes, valves, and pumps throughout the process areas.
+- Cyanide Mix Tank (18,000 gallons); - Cyanide Distribution Tank (18,000 gallons); - Barren Solution Tank (new system); - Barren Solution Sump (old system); - Barren Tails Box; - Heap Leach Facilities (leach pads, pipelines and containment channels, process ponds); - Seven heap leach pads (Pads 1, 2, 3, 4, 5, 6 and 7) served by a single solution collection network (the Vista Pad was closed as of May 2007); - Process solution ponds (Pregnant Pond, Barren Intermediate Pond, Event Pond, Pad 5/6 Event Pond); - Pregnant and barren solution transfer pipelines situated within lined secondary containment channels); - Pregnant Solution Sump; - Pad 6 Sump (pregnant solution); - Jacuzzi Sump (barren solution from 3-ton carbon columns) - CIC Plant (two trains, 10 carbon columns active); - Six 6-ton columns (containing 8 tons of carbon each) - Five 3-ton columns; - Carbon Screens; and - Associated concrete and lined secondary containment structures, solution transfer tanks/vessels and pipes, valves, and pumps throughout the process areas.

-It is important to note that the six leach pads, constructed over time, currently form two active heaps separated by a "slot" area between.
-Pads 1 through 4 form one heap and Pads 5 and 6 form the second.
+It is important to note that the six initial leach pads, constructed over time, formed two active heaps separated by a "slot" area between.
+Pads 1 through 4 formed one heap and Pads 5 and 6 formed the second.
 Pads 1 through 4 are located to the west of Pads 5 and 6.
-A new proposed expansion, identified as Leach Pad 7, will extend over the area currently occupied by these two heaps as well the "slot" infill area between, to a single maximum height of 300 feet, effectively consolidating these two separate leach pads into a single facility.
-During this 2014 ICMC recertification audit, WMMI was leaching ore on Pads 5 and 6 only, and initiating construction activities for Leach Pad 7.
+The most recent expansion, identified as Leach Pad 7, now extends over the area currently occupied by these two heaps as well the "slot" infill area between, and will grow to form a single maximum height of 300 feet, effectively consolidating these two separate leach pads into a single facility.
+During the 2014 ICMC recertification audit, WMMI was leaching ore on Pads 5 and 6 only, and initiating construction activities for Leach Pad 7.
+WMMI completed construction of Leach Pad 7 in April 2016, and has been actively leaching this new heap since June 2016.

 Mesquite transfers loaded carbon, via a carbon transfer trailer, from the CIC Plant to the Desorption Plant located next to the refinery.
 The Desorption Plant consists of the acid wash and strip circuits.
 Primary components of the wash/strip circuit include the acid wash vessel, strip vessel, and associated transfer tanks/vessels, concrete and lined secondary containment structures, process solution transfer pipes, valves, and pumps.
 Nonetheless, WMMI uses hydrochloric acid and caustic solution to wash and strip the carbon, respectively, and does not add cyanide within the wash/strip circuit.
-Although the carbon paste/slurry transferred from the CIC Plant to the Desorption Plant contains residual cyanide, WMMI provided analytical data demonstrating that the WAD cyanide concentrations in the paste/slurry are below 0.5 mg/L. Therefore, the Desorption Plant is currently not a cyanide facility by ICMC standards and was not part of this 2014 recertification audit.
+Although the carbon paste/slurry transferred from the CIC Plant to the Desorption Plant contains residual cyanide, WMMI provided analytical data during the 2014 recertification audit and during this 2018 recertification audit demonstrating that the WAD cyanide concentrations in the paste/slurry are below 0.5 mg/L.